ShadowPhone vs FeedFlux

 FeedFlux offers a visual workflow builder with drag-and-drop nodes covering follow, like, comment, DM, and story view actions.
 AI-powered modules generate contextual comments and DMs.
 The workflow system is clean and accessible, designed for operators who want to see and control every step.
 FeedFlux is Instagram-only and focused on a smaller, curated set of actions.

-ShadowPhone provides 57+ automation modules spanning the full Instagram action surface: feed engagement, Reels interaction, story automation, DM sequences, content posting, profile management, hashtag research, audience scraping, comment filtering, and more.
+ShadowPhone provides registered workflow modules spanning the full Instagram action surface: feed engagement, Reels interaction, story automation, DM sequences, content posting, profile management, hashtag research, audience scraping, comment filtering, and more.
 Beyond basic actions, ShadowPhone includes AI content generation through RunningHub integration, enabling automated creation of posts, Reels, and stories with AI-generated visuals and captions.

-The platform also provides a Content API for programmatic content delivery, a Telegram mini app for mobile monitoring and control, comprehensive analytics dashboards, and account health scoring.
-For operators who need more than follow/like/comment workflows, this module depth translates to fewer workarounds and less manual intervention.
+The platform also provides a Content API for programmatic content delivery, a Telegram mini app for mobile monitoring and control, analytics dashboards, and account health scoring.
+These options extend the workflow beyond follow, like, comment, and DM actions.

 | Capability | FeedFlux | ShadowPhone |